 Applications and fees for the Farm Classification must be submitted to the RDNO before February 15 of the applicable year.
-Forms may be obtained at the offices of the RDNO, District of Coldstream, and the City of Vernon, or download the application for Farm Classification under Forms.
+Forms may be obtained at the offices of the RDNO, District of Coldstream, and the City of Vernon, or download the application for Farm Classification.

 Customers are charged a flat fee for their water allocation – any water use over that volume is charged additional fees.

-Tier Amount over Allocation Volumetric Rate A 0-20% over allocation $0.47 per cubic meter per year B over 20-50% over allocation $0.93 per cubic meter per year C over 50% over allocation $1.86 per cubic meter per year
+Tier Amount Over Allocation Volumetric Rate A 0-20% over allocation $0.48 per cubic meter per year B over 20-50% over allocation $0.95 per cubic meter per year C over 50% over allocation $1.90 per cubic meter per year

 Customers may apply to purchase Allocation to increase the volume of water they can use in a season.
 More information on the application process is available here.